The Average Cost for Valve Stem Replacement is $5 to $100, Depending On if You Go to the Mechanic or DIY

 - Parts Needed: To replace your valve stem, you’ll need a few standard tools that most vehicle owners already have in their garage.

 If you need a valve stem replacement but are worried about the cost, you can easily save money by doing the job yourself.
 As long as you have the parts recommended above, you should be able to complete the task yourself in less than 30 minutes.
+Watch this video to learn how to replace a valve stem in your own home.

 Keep in mind that are many different types of valve stems on the market, and not every valve stem will fit your vehicle.
 If you plan to order and receive your valve stems yourself, it’s essential to be sure that you choose the right parts for your vehicle.
 Refer to your owner’s manual if you’re ever in doubt.